Suyooo/twitch-tgar-rating/README.md

 # TGAR Twitch Rating

 A little Twitch bot to read chat's opinion.
-Originally made for ["This Game Ain't Real"](https://thisgameaintreal.carrd.co/) (specifically the Game of The Year variant), but it can be used for anything that needs chat to give a rating out of ten.
+Originally made for the creative game idea pitching board game ["This Game Ain't Real"](https://thisgameaintreal.carrd.co/) (specifically the Game of The Year variant), but it can be used for anything that needs chat to give a rating out of ten.

 ![Example GIF showing the stream overlay](example.gif?raw=true)